LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Check to make sure what you are doing matches the instructions
     * Check to make sure you did not skip a step
-    * Notice - the actions show up alphabetically but they have to be done in A, C, B order
+    * Notice - for Loop 3.0, the actions show up alphabetically but they have to be done in A, C, B order
         * Add Identifiers (and do some more stuff), Create Certificates, Build Loop

     Different people approach this differently.
 Choose your method to achieve success:

     * Print the summary section above, go through the page sequentially doing each step and check off each step as you go
-    * Read this whole page, then review it and read the [Most Common Mistakes](gh-errors.md#most-common-mistakes) section, then start doing each step
+    * Read this whole page, then review it and read the [GitHub Errors: Most Common Mistakes](gh-errors.md#most-common-mistakes) section, then return to this page and start doing each step
     * Figure out your method and use it